-- staff in the event of a chemical spill or fire on the terminal.
+- stormwater quality and containment devices - - secondary containment Stormwater Quality Improvement Devices (SQIDs) are located toward the end of each drainage line to capture pollutants including Heavy metals, oil & grease, total suspended solids, etc and to contain any spill that reaches the drainage system within the pipeline.
+Each SQID has a capacity of at least 5,000L - tertiary containment HPS terminal is fitted with a manually controlled stop valve in the form of an inflatable bladder called 'Pollu-Plug' which are situated downstream of the SQID devices and provide a further safeguard against pollutants from spills entering Penrhyn Estuary.
+They can be closed (inflated) by HPS staff in the event of a chemical spill or fire on the terminal.
 Closing these valves would ensure that all pollutants are trapped within the drainage system to be pumped out and the trapped pollutants dispose accordingly. - liquid detention unit (LDU): the stormwater drainage system servicing ASC blocks 1, 3 and 5 have been fitted with LDUs that uses a combination of physical, biological and chemical processes to analyse, classify and isolate stormwater and possible contaminated spill materials.
-The LDU has been designed to continually monitor the stormwater flows in order to detect contaminants which cannot be treated by the SQID units upon detection an alarm is generated, and the contaminated stormwater is isolated and contained within the stormwater collection network. - drain wardens: these are installed to prevent contaminants and sediment from entering the stormwater system, while allowing water to flow through stormwater drains. - wind monitoring devices: An anemometer is installed at the terminal with tracking screens located inside the cabins of quay cranes, ASC, shuttles and reachstackers to monitor wind speed and other parameters. - bunded Spill trailer: used to transport leaking container to the spill containment facility located at the M-area of the terminal. - first aid equipment, including defibrillator, available terminal first aid mini bus, stretchers, kits, etc.
+The LDU has been designed to continually monitor the stormwater flows in order to detect contaminants which cannot be treated by the SQID units - upon detection an alarm is generated, and the contaminated stormwater is isolated and contained within the stormwater collection network. - drain wardens: these are installed to prevent contaminants and sediment from entering the stormwater system, while allowing water to flow through stormwater drains. - wind monitoring devices: An anemometer is installed at the terminal with tracking screens located inside the cabins of quay cranes, ASC, shuttles and reachstackers to monitor wind speed and other parameters. - bunded Spill trailer: used to transport leaking container to the spill containment area located at the M-area of the terminal. - first aid equipment, including defibrillator, available terminal first aid mini bus, stretchers, kits, etc.